CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_accounts.md

 ## LUMI Helmi projects vs. regular LUMI projects

-When applying for a new project in MyCSC for the Helmi partition, under "Select LUMI **access mode**", select the "Helmi" option.
+When applying for a new project in MyCSC for the Helmi partition, under "Select LUMI **access mode**", select the "Development" option.

 !!! info "Pilot Phase"
-	During the pilot phase, approved projects will **only** get 24 hours of access to the LUMI Partition.
+	During the pilot phase, approved projects will **only** get 48 hours of access to the LUMI Partition.
 	[More details about the Pilot Phase](../lumi-helmi-pilot-phase/).

 * [Creating a new project in MyCSC](/accounts/how-to-create-new-project/)